Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ### Pairwise ranking

-For pairwise ranking I've found some previous work that examines noisy rankings.
-One common method is to model the tournament with a Bradley-Terry Model and uses Maximum Likelihood Estimation to calculate skill levels for students [@shah_case_nodate] [@chen_pairwise_2013].
+One paper uses an augumented version of the Bradley-Terry Model called the Refereed-Bradley-Terry Model [@shah_case_nodate] to incorporate the grader's accuracy into the model.
+They explore the computational difficulty of computing such a ranking and achieve good results with this.

+Another paper by Chen and Bennett [@chen_pairwise_2013] explore the problem of crowdsourced results through ranking with another modification to the Bradley-Terry Model called Crowd-BT.
+This extention, can detect spammers and ill informed agents.

+A related problem is the Feedback Arc Set on Tournaments.
+This is where we flip edges in our directed graph to arrive at a directed acyclic graph (DAG) in the fewest number of moves.
+One paper [@kenyon-mathieu_how_2007] describes a polynomial time approximation scheme (PTAS) algorithm to find this.

-Another approach for pairwise ranking is graph editing.
-This is where we flip, remove or add edges to our directed graph to obtain some sort of way to rank the students.
-For example we could turn it into a directed acyclic graph (DAG) and get a total order [@kenyon-mathieu_how_2007].
-Or we could model our tournament as a bipartite graph and apply chain editing to obtain an ordering over the students [@singleton_rankings_2021].
+Another graph editing approach is chain editing.
+We can model our tournamnet as a bipartite graph and apply chain editing to obtain an ordering over the students [@singleton_rankings_2021].
+Chain editing finds the minimum number of edge changes required to form a chain graph.

+### Paper assignment

-In terms of edge colouring, this paper [@januario_edge_2016] explores local search for solving the edge colouring problem in sports scheduling.
+One paper [@januario_edge_2016] explores local search for solving the edge colouring problem in sports scheduling.
+They also describe linear time algorithm for finding an edge colouring of a complete graph with $n - 1$ colours, where $n$ is the number of nodes.

 Another paper discusses the closely related problem of assignment of papers in scientific peer review [@stelmakh_peerreview4all_2019].
+They describe an algorithm to achieve a min-max fair assignment.
+The max-min fair assignment also ensures that in any other assignment there exists at least one paper with the fate at least as bad as the fate of the most disadvantaged paper in the aforementioned fair assignment.

 # Introduction